wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.2.4 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Changed <code>dbDelta()</code> function to <code>$wpdb->query()</code> for creating plugin table database.
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 1.2.3 - 2015/02/10 =
 * Tweak - Audit, test and tweak for 100% compatibility with WordPress Version 4.1
 * Tweak - Change layout of Edit Profile page for better UX